How to Exchange Crypto Without KYC

 1. Non-Custodial Web3 Wallets

-The simplest way to exchange crypto without handing over your personal details is to use a non-custodial Web3 wallet like Velto.
-These wallets give you full control over your private keys and funds, letting you swap tokens directly inside the app without creating an account or uploading documents.
+The simplest way to exchange crypto without handing over your personal details is to use a non-custodial Web3 wallet you control, connected through an interface like velto.
+Your wallet holds your private keys and funds, and velto helps you swap tokens directly from that wallet without creating an account on a centralized exchange.

 Velto integrates secure swap features where you can exchange one token for another within seconds, and with no middleman holding your funds.
+You choose what to swap, velto shows you a route, your connected wallet signs the transaction, and underlying DEX or aggregator smart contracts execute it on-chain.
 Because transactions happen directly on-chain, your wallet acts as both your account and your trading platform, although it also integrates DEX aggregators.

 2. Decentralized Exchanges (DEXs)